Amarnath Sehgal: Career

 His first exhibition was inaugurated in New York in 1951, by India's permanent representative to the United Nations.
-Upon his return from US, Sehgal taught at the Modern School, New Delhi for a short while, and his wife Sheila Dhawan was also a teacher at its Junior School.
+Upon his return from US, Sehgal taught at the Modern School, New Delhi for a short while, and his wife Shukla Dhawan was also a teacher at its Junior School.
 Later he remained a faculty at College of Art, Delhi, University of Delhi and established his studio in Delhi.
 In time, he became a leading exponents of modernism in Indian sculptor.
 Themes of much of his oeuvre revolved around the importance of individual freedom and human dignity, and his response the horrors of political violence.

 His works were exhibited in many places across the world, winning him international acclaim.
-Many of his sculptures in stone and metal are in the collection of National Gallery of Modern Art, New Delhi.
+Many of his sculptures in bronze and ceramic are in the collection of National Gallery of Modern Art, New Delhi.